 All these centres are based in weird and wonderful shop fronts, such as the Martian Embassy in Sydney and The Pirate Supply Shop in San Francisco.
 StoryBoard aims to raise money for a bus to carry the Storyteller and volunteer tutors directly to schools.
 The StoryBoard bus – which will be a work of art in itself– and our workshop approach will create the ‘weirdness’ to inspire children, teachers and schools across the Northern Rivers of NSW.

-2016 will see StoryBoard’s pilot year visiting a number of schools and launching at Byron Writers Festival.
-StoryBoard will go to both primary and high schools, with a focus on under-resourced and disadvantaged school groups between ages 8-18.
-Our goal from 2017 is to reach 3000 kids per year.
+StoryBoard will go to both primary and secondary schools, with a focus on under-resourced and disadvantaged school groups between ages 8-18.
+Our goal for 2017 and onwards is to reach 3000 kids per year.

 Our vision is to ignite every child with the inspiration to write and tell their story.
 We hope to achieve that by creating a fun and imaginative space in which children can discover the joys and the value of writing.